GabeScott/standard-works-vault/General Conference/2022 April - Introductory Message.md

 # Introductory Message

-*By Dallin H. Oaks - First Counselor in the First Presidency*
+By President Dallin H. Oaks - *First Counselor in the First Presidency*

 *Given in the April session of the 2022 General Conference*

+>*We honor the daughters of God in this special session by concentrating on their concerns and those of their organizations.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/04/31oaks?lang=eng)